Skip to navigation Skip to content

 Updating education level on the Job Seeker Snapshot

-When the ESLs education qualification level has been updated via the Job Seeker Snapshot to state that they have now completed Year 12 or an equivalent level of education (Certificate III or higher) qualification, the Employment Services Provider will notify the agency.
+When the ESLs education qualification level has been updated via the Job Seeker Snapshot to state that they have now completed Year 12 or an equivalent level of education (Certificate III or higher) qualification by the employment services provider, the Department of Employment and Workplace Relations (DEWR) will notify the agency.
 A Manual Follow-up (MFU) activity will be generated on the job seeker's record to prompt a Service Officer to follow-up and obtain proof of the qualification from the ESL to record this on the NES screen.

 Reminders to provide verification of Year 12 or an equivalent level of education (Certificate III or higher) qualification